Pinafore/848-hw/hw1/README.md

-Buzz When You Know: QuizBowl Feature Engineering
+Homework 1: Buzz When You Know — QuizBowl Feature Engineering =
-=

 The goal of this assignment is to understand the components of a simple QuizBowl QA system (i.e guesser, buzzer), analyze the data, and engineer a better Buzzer.